MY SITE

 Senior Lecturer in Microbiology

+Course leader for the MSc Molecular Microbiology course.
 Module leader for Medical Microbiology.
 Research interests include bacterial pathogenesis as well as outer membrane proteins and their biogenesis, with a particular focus on autotransporter proteins of Gram-negative bacteria.
 Current research centres on the structure–function relationship in autotransporters from Escherichia coli, Pseudomonas aeruginosa and Yersinia enterocolitica.

 Picture